 - Myth: Sports Drinks Are Better Than Water.
 For most workouts under an hour, water alone replenishes what you lose.
 Save electrolyte drinks for prolonged high-intensity sessions.

 - Myth: More Water Always Means Better Performance.
 Overhydration can dilute sodium levels, causing hyponatremia.
-Balance intake with your activity level.
+Balance your intake with your activity level.

 Clarifying Water Needs for Fitness